ConstMig: Enabling Secure Live Migration of Large Intel SGX-based applications: Evaluation

-A network fault is issued if the restored application tries to access not-yet-migrated data pages.
+If the restored application tries to access the to-be-migrated data pages, it issues a network fault (NF).
 We measure the latency of a single network fault to be around 4-10$\mu$s.
-Table~\ref{tab:nf} shows the total network faults for three workloads: \bfs, \hashjoin, and \svm, with the highest network fault count.
-For the rest of the workloads, there are zero network page faults.
-The absence of any network page faults indicates that when the application tries to read a data page, the \savethread has already restored it.
-This pattern is common in workloads that sequentially access the data or have a tightly compressed organization of data (adjacent nodes of a tree are present in the same 4K page or nearby pages).
+For workloads with a sequential access pattern~\cite{securefs} or a tightly compressed organization of data (adjacent nodes of a tree are present in the same 4K page or nearby pages), there will be either few or no NFs.
+However, there will be a lot of network page faults for workloads that access data randomly or where the data is not packed so tightly.
+This is because the application accesses will be spread out across the allocated address space.
+The table below shows the total network faults for three workloads: \bfs, \hashjoin, and \svm (highest network fault count).

-However, for workloads that can access data randomly or the data is not packed so tightly, there will be network page faults as the application accesses are scattered across the allocated address space. \bfs, a graph search algorithm can reach any node in the tree with few hops.
+\bfs, a graph search algorithm can reach any node in the tree with few hops.
 Similarly, in \hashjoin, the hash table can be randomly indexed based on the key and the hash value.
 In \svm, the organization of the trained model is such that it needs to access different addresses scattered in the address space.
+Hence, they have a high network fault rate (consequence of low spatial locality).